pfigue/notes/git-tag.md

 # Git Tagging

-Keywords: git, tags, code, signing, release
+Tags: git, tags, code, signing, release
 Description: How to use the git-tags command.

 # Creating a signed tag